pyOpenSci/software-peer-review/how-to/editors-guide.md

 to package functionality have been made.
 ```

 JOSS will accept the pyOpenSci review and direct the author to check their `paper.md` file.
-Once the package is accepted by JOSS,
+Once JOSS accepts the package,
 the author will be instructed to add the JOSS DOI badge to their package **README** file.

 Once the package is accepted by JOSS and the DOI badge resolves properly:

-- Tag the issue with `9/joss-approved`. (please do NOT remove the pyos approved label - simple add the joss approved label)
+- Tag the issue with `9/joss-approved`.
+(Please do NOT remove the `pyos-approved` label, instead add the `JOSS-approved` label)

 ## Last Steps Before Closing the Review Issue